awasadasath/ecommerce-etl-pipeline/README.md

 Building an automated pipeline comes with its own set of challenges.
 Here is how I solved the main ones:

 ### 1. Handling API Instability
-**The Problem:** The currency exchange API occasionally timed out or returned 500 errors, which caused the entire Airflow DAG to fail.
+**The Problem:** The currency exchange API occasionally timed out or returned 500 Error, which caused the entire Airflow DAG to fail.
 **The Solution:** I added a `try-except` block with a **fallback mechanism**.
 If the API fails, the pipeline logs a warning and uses a safe default rate (e.g., 45.0 THB) instead of crashing.
 This ensures the daily report is always delivered.

 ### 2. Preventing Data Duplication